 18. Showcase Your Charitable Side

 Priscilla Vega, Founder, PR Vega

 I think the best way to be successful at real estate is to give the prospective clients something to remember you by.
-Real estate professionals need to differentiate themselves, and the way to do that is through Giveback Homes [an organization of agents that builds homes for those in need].
+Real estate professionals need to differentiate themselves, and the way to do that is through Giveback Homes, which is an organization of agents that builds homes for those in need.
 This organization is creating social change, giving real estate professionals a good social platform and a way to differentiate themselves from the competition.

 19. Create a Blog That Answers Client Questions

 Real estate is always a hot topic of discussion, so any talking points I can provide in a blog is good reading.
 I have worked diligently during the last 38 years positioning myself as a market expert in the field of luxury residential real estate sales in the Hamptons.
 Clients and customers want to hear from me—whether it is my update on current market conditions or my opinion or personal views on design and architecture.
 My breadth of business and market knowledge is encapsulated in the data I provide with quotes from me often used in the press.